-I have discussed this with my councillor, and she has suggested I would need to live for a period as a woman.
-There was lifestyle decisions I needed to address but the more time I have spent as Mikki the more I didnt want to be anyone else, as this is me.
+I have discussed this with my counselor, and she has suggested I would need to live for a period as a woman.
+There were lifestyle decisions I needed to address but the more time I have spent as Mikki the more I didn’t want to be anyone else, as this is me.

 Have you changed your name?

-Yes, I have at first it was kind of an un-official name change but the Deed Poll forms are off to the solicitors as soon as I’ve saved enough.
-Solicitors aint cheap and if they are they usually aint good.
+Yes, I have at first it was kind of an un-official name change but the Deed Poll forms have been sent.

 What effect has it had on your relationship?